BruceRedefinedprop/dashboardv2/readme.md

 ... this logic since it only uses local browser storage and seem of little practical use for this ... application and had the potential to create confusion for a user.

+* dashboard.js - The Dashboard module main program the updates to index.html to add and change ... information about a real estate investment including  details about the building size and ... locaiton, it's tenants and rent the they pay, operating expenses and financing ...
+It also controls the refreshing of all performance metrics and creation of Dashboard ... graphs that display various performance metrics as well as ajax to retrieve current bond rates.
+...
+Note:  The site that I use to retrieve bond rates, meets the needs of this assignment and its free, ... it's data does not timely as the final application will require.
+...
+...
+Futhermore this script use Jquery to set up event listenerns such that when a html input ... field changes,  that change is recorded and the approrpiate object is updated.
+Other event ,,, listenerns are set up to manage the tab buttons.
+The code's documentation project implementation ... details.

 * dshbd_metrics.js - use the data stored in the various objects, processes the data, ulimately, ... producing arrays that define the model year, revenue, expenes, NOI, cash-on-cash,